Kofukuji Temple 興福寺

 Nara Park is a short walking distance from the train station.
 Trains to Nara run regularly from Osaka and Kyoto, as well as other major destinations.

-Kofukuji Temple is an easy five-minute walk from Kintetsu Nara Station, or a 20-minute walk from Nara Station.
+Kofukuji Temple is an easy five-minute walk from Kintetsu Nara Station, or about a 20-minute walk from Nara Station.

-The octagonal halls
+The octagonal Endo Halls

 * The information on this page may be subject to change due to COVID-19.